NSU Spider: Body

 First appearing in 1963, the Spider featured a two-door cabriolet body based on that of the NSU Sport Prinz coupé introduced in 1959.
-In addition to the folding roof, the Spider was distinguishable from the hard top car by a grill at the front.
+In addition to the folding roof, the Spider was distinguishable from the hard top car by a grille at the front.
 As with all NSU cars at the time, the engine was rear-mounted: in order to improve weight distribution, space was found for the Spider’s radiator and for its 35 L fuel tank ahead of the driver.
 The front luggage locker was, in consequence, small.
 There was a second luggage area in the rear of the car above the engine.

 Rotary engine

 The NSU Spider is the first series production car powered by a Wankel rotary engine.
 In the Spider, a KKM 502 single-rotor engine with a single spark plug was used; it has a chamber volume of 498 cc, and displaces 996 cc from a generating radius of 100 mm, a width of 67 mm, an eccentricity of 14 mm and an equidistant of 2 mm.
 Compression is 8.5, and the fuel required is petrol with an octane rating of 91 RON.
 The Spider's engine had "teething troubles", but is a compact, smoothly running engine with a decent power output.
 Rated power was initially 50 PS at 5,500 rpm.
 In later models, rated power was 54 PS at 6,000 rpm.
 Maximum torque output is 79 Nm at 3,500 rpm, equivalent to a BMEP of 1 MPa.
 It was later found that the characteristics of critical materials selected and applied by NSU to build production rotary engines were inappropriate to the stresses they would bear, and rotary-engined cars earned a reputation for unreliability.
 Engines required frequent rebuilding to replace worn apex seals, and warranty costs associated with installation of the engine in NSU’s second Wankel-engined model destroyed the financial viability of NSU, forcing a merger with Audi in 1969.
 The rotary engine was installed above the rear axle, being compact, light and free revving in comparison with conventional piston engines of the time.
 By ignoring the manufacturer's recommendations it was possible to rev the engine briefly above 7,000 rpm in the lower gears and thereby to achieve a 0 – 100 km/h (0 – 62 mph) time of 14.5 seconds: other sources, presumably based on following the manufacturer's recommendations, give a time of 15.7 seconds.